Take Action: Urge Your Members of Congress to Fight for Stranded Refugees as Trump Proposes to Expand Afrikaner-Only Resettlement

 This is a moral failure.
 I urge you to use your voice and oversight capacity to restore protections for those most at risk overseas.
 Specifically, I urge you to:

-- Call for the inclusion of refugee populations like Lautenberg refugees in Iran fleeing religious persecution, Afghan evacuees stuck in Qatar, follow-to-join family reunification cases, and others in any amended refugee admissions ceiling.
+- Call for the inclusion of refugee populations like Lautenberg refugees in Iran fleeing religious persecution, Afghan evacuees stuck in Qatar, follow-to-join family reunification cases, and others in any refugee processing.

 - Condemn the exclusive resettlement of white people through the refugee program when so many others are in need.
 Lift up the stories of those who have been stranded in public and in any private engagements or consultations with State Department and DHS officials.